CryptoManiac/Reinventing-the-Wheel/README.md

 ### HMAC

-The HMAC implementations are derived from `IMac` interface which is defining these signatures:
+The HMAC implementation is a generic which is derived from `IMac` interface.

+The IMac is defining these signatures:

 ```csharp
 /// Initialize or re-initialize hasher with a given key